Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-man-in-the-mirror.md

     49:16:a2:3a:72:aa:5f:29:02:0b:cb:43:0e:36:53:
     d2:4e:7b:07:34:0f:4f:ac:f7
 ```

-The key is only 1025 bit ??
-Let's try a Wiener's attack in order to get the corresponding private key:
+The key is only 1025 bits long??
+Let's try a Wiener attack in order to get the corresponding private key:

 ```python
 from sage.all import *
 from Crypto.PublicKey import RSA